Car Insurance by Vehicle Type: How Your Car Affects Your Rates

 SUV vs. Sedan vs. Truck: A Side-by-Side Rate Comparison

 One of the most common questions shoppers ask is whether to expect higher insurance on an SUV, sedan, or truck.
-The national average for full coverage sits at roughly $2,124–$2,697 per year in 2026 depending on the source, but your vehicle type can push that number well above or below average.
+The national average for full coverage ranges from roughly $2,101–$2,638 per year in 2025 depending on the data source, with 2026 projections pointing to modest increases around $2,158/year.
+Your vehicle type can push that number well above or below average.
 Here's how the numbers break down based on current full-coverage averages:

 Body Type Avg.
 Annual Premium Notable Models

-Midsize Pickup Truck ~$2,232/yr avg Toyota Tacoma, Chevy Canyon
+Midsize Pickup Truck ~$2,160/yr avg Toyota Tacoma, Chevy Canyon

 Why do compact SUVs often beat sedans on price?
 Compact and midsize SUVs tend to earn strong crash-test scores, suffer less damage in collisions due to their heavier build, and are equipped with modern safety tech as standard.
+SUVs made up nearly half of all 2026 IIHS Top Safety Pick winners, reinforcing their standing as the lowest-risk category for insurers.
 For a deeper look at how mass and size influence premiums, see our guide on how vehicle weight affects insurance rates.

 Truck considerations: Pickup trucks are uniquely rated.
-Midsize trucks are generally more affordable to insure than full-size models.
+Midsize trucks are generally more affordable to insure than full-size models, averaging around $2,160/year as a category.
 Full-size trucks carry higher rollover risk, greater repair costs, and higher sticker prices — all of which push rates up.
-That said, trucks remain competitive with midsize sedan rates in many states.
+Notably, the Chevy Silverado 1500 and Ford F-150 both appeared on the 2025 NICB most-stolen vehicles list, which can further elevate comprehensive coverage costs.

 Coupe vs. Sedan Insurance: Does Body Style Matter?